What is compost?

 Compost is a dark, crumbly material created when microorganisms break down organic matter such as leaves, grass clippings, and kitchen waste.
 Compost is not completely decomposed (like humus); it will contain small pieces of debris that can be recognized as bits of twigs and leaves (Figure 1).

-Converting yard debris to compost has many benefits.
+Converting yard and kitchen debris to compost has many benefits.
 It is an environmentally friendly way to reduce the amount of solid waste that must be disposed of, and it provides useful and beneficial products for yards and gardens.
 Compost is an excellent soil amendment that improves the health and structure of both sandy and clay soils.
 It can be applied on top of soil as mulch.
 Mixed with other components, it makes a good potting soil; some gardeners brew it in water to make a compost "tea" for plants.

 What can be composted?